Back To Search Results

 Introduction

-Huntington disease (HD), a neurodegenerative autosomal dominant disorder, is characterized by involuntary choreatic movements with cognitive and behavioral disturbances.
-It occurs as a result of cytosine, adenine, and guanine (CAG) trinucleotide repeats on the short arm of chromosome 4p16.3 in the Huntingtin (HTT) gene.
-This mutation leads to an abnormally long expansion of the polyglutamine in the HTT protein, which leads to neurodegeneration.
-The expansion also causes the HTT protein to be more prone to aggregation and accumulation that mitigates protein folding.
-HD commonly affects patients between the ages of 30 to 50 years.
+Huntington disease, an autosomal dominant inherited neurodegenerative disorder, is characterized by the clinical triad of involuntary choreiform movements with cognitive and behavioral disturbances.
+It occurs due to cytosine, adenine, and guanine (CAG) trinucleotide repeats on the short arm of chromosome 4p16.3 in the Huntingtin (HTT) gene.
+This mutation leads to an abnormally long polyglutamine expansion in the HTT protein's N-terminal fragment, which leads to neurodegeneration.
+The expansion also causes the HTT protein to be more prone to aggregation and accumulation, which mitigates protein folding.
+Huntington disease commonly affects patients between the ages of 30 to 50.
 However, the longer the CAG repeats, the earlier the onset of symptoms.
-The term juvenile HD refers to the onset of illness before the age of 20 and is characterized by learning difficulties as well as behavioral disturbances at school.
+The term juvenile Huntington disease refers to the onset of illness before the age of 20 and is characterized by learning difficulties as well as behavioral disturbances at school.[1]

-Diagnosis can be made clinically in a patient with motor and or cognitive and behavioral disturbances with a parent diagnosed with HD and can be confirmed by DNA determination.
-In those patients who are at-risk for the disease, pre-manifest diagnosis can determine if they carry the gene.
-There is no cure for the disease, and affected patients tend to be entirely dependent on their caregiver as the disease progresses.
-Therefore, treatment is aimed at improving the quality of life and decreasing complications.
-Pneumonia is a common cause of death, followed by suicide.[1][2]
+Diagnosis can be made clinically in a patient with motor and or cognitive and behavioral disturbances with a parent diagnosed with Huntington disease and can be confirmed by DNA determination.
+Premanifest diagnosis can determine if they carry the gene in patients at risk for the disease.
+The disease has no cure, and affected patients tend to be entirely dependent on their caregivers as the disease progresses.
+Therefore, treatment aims to improve the quality of life and decrease complications.
+Pneumonia is a common cause of death, followed by suicide.[2][3]

 Etiology